 What is polio?

 Previous generations of Americans had reason to fear poliomyelitis, most often called polio.
 The disease, which is spread by a virus, can cause paralysis.
 The disease is now rare in the U.S. because of a vaccine against the virus.
 However, polio still exists in a few countries.
-People who have not been vaccinated can get it while traveling to a region where the disease still occurs.
+People who have not been vaccinated can get it while traveling to a region where the disease still happens.

 Polio can take several different forms: